eosnetworkfoundation/DUNE/README.md

 ![win-python](docs/images/win-python.png)

 ### `Add DUNE To Path`
-To keep from having to install files to the users system, the perferred method of usage is to add this directory to your 'PATH'.
+To keep from having to install files to the users system, the preferred method of usage is to add this directory to your 'PATH'.
-Goto to Start Search and type `edit the system` and choose `Edit the system enviroment variables`
+Goto to Start Search and type `edit the system` and choose `Edit the system environment variables`

 <img src="docs/images/win-edit-sys.png" alt="win-edit-sys" width="200">